hallorant/bigmit/cocousb/README.md

 damage to the traces (right near the transistor attachment) but this would be much easier to fix than a trace cut.

 Once you have the transistor out.
-I suggest you put the bolts back on.
+I suggest you put the heat sink and bolts back on.
 You could even tape the transistor into the cage to save it inside the CoCo (make sure you cover the pins with electrical tape).
 Below is a picture of this out of the machine and the bolts back in.
 This is, by far, the hardest part of this modification so take your time and get help if you need it.

 !["CoCo 2 Rev B Q1 Transistor Removed"](../etc/images/coco2_rev_b_q1.jpg?raw=true "CoCo 2 Rev B Q1 Transistor Removed")